Dr Pepper Bundt Cake

 Share

-This is the cake I bake when I want something that looks impressive coming out of the pan but is really just a one-bowl chocolate batter dressed up.
+This is the cake to bake when you want something that looks impressive coming out of the pan but is really just a one-bowl chocolate batter dressed up.
 A can and a half of Dr Pepper goes straight into the wet ingredients, the whole thing bakes up tall and tender in a bundt pan, and a glossy cocoa glaze made with more soda runs down every ridge.
 It is the kind of dessert that gets passed around a table and then asked about, and the answer always surprises people.

 Why Dr Pepper works in this recipe

 Chocolate cake wants moisture, depth, and a little acidity for lift, and Dr Pepper brings all three.
 The liquid keeps the crumb tender, the sugar and spice round out the cocoa, and the acidity activates the baking soda so the cake rises tall.
 It is the same reason cola cakes have been a Southern staple for generations.
-That flavor depth traces back to the famous blend behind the drink, which I break down in the 23 flavors of Dr Pepper, and it is exactly what makes this cake taste like more than the sum of its parts.
+That flavor depth traces back to the famous blend behind the drink, broken down in the 23 flavors of Dr Pepper, and it is exactly what makes this cake taste like more than the sum of its parts.

 When to make it